 Julia Kamin

-Julia Kamin, Director of Research and Evaluation
+Julia Kamin, Research Consultant

 Based in New York City, Julia works with organizations that leverage social science to improve civic discourse and mitigate toxic political polarization both on and off line.
 In her dissertation work, Julia used agent based models and experimental designs to examine the dynamics of information polarization in social media.
 Previously she was research manager at Citizens and Technology Lab, Cornell University, where she conducted field experiments in collaboration with online communities to test the effectiveness of prosocial interventions.